breatheco-de/content/src/content/lesson/asynchronous-algorithms-async-await.md

 ---
-title: "Creating asynchronous algorithms"
+title: Creating asynchronous algorithms
+subtitle: >-
-subtitle: "Understand the difference between synchronous and asynchronous scripts, use Promises, and master async and await."
+  Understand the difference between synchronous and asynchronous scripts, use Promises, and master async and await.
-cover_local: "../../assets/images/e16d59ad-4c11-4ca0-8bfc-5a9d147c6c2e.jpeg"
+cover_local: ../../assets/images/e16d59ad-4c11-4ca0-8bfc-5a9d147c6c2e.jpeg
-status: "published"
+status: published
-authors: ["kodi2fever","nachovz"]
+authors:
+  - kodi2fever
+  - nachovz
-textColor: "white"
+textColor: white
-date: "2020-10-19T16:36:30+00:00"
+date: '2020-10-19T16:36:30+00:00'
-tags: ["async","await","promise","asynchronous"]
+tags:
+  - async
+  - await
+  - promise
+  - asynchronous
+description: >-
+  Master asynchronous algorithms in JavaScript!
+Learn about Promises, async/await, and how to enhance your web applications.
+Discover more now!
 ---
 Up to this point, we have used JavaScript code to run simple web applications, which include: using variables, calling functions, and playing with the ***DOM***.
 On functions, specifically, we even passed functions into another function (***callback functions***), and there's more to talk about this.

 Let's start by stating that JavaScript is synchronous and single-threaded by definition, i.e: the code is executed from line 1 until the last one, one at a time and in order(ish).
 Take a look at this example: